PragmaticFlow/NBomber.Docs/docs/nbomber-enterprise/nbomber-cluster.md

 We assume that you are already familiar with the basics of NBomber API and can create and run simple load tests.
 Also, you should be familiar with configuring your tests via [JSON configuration](../using-nbomber/basic-api/json-config).
 :::

+## Terminology

+- `Coordinator` is a component responsible for coordinating the execution of the entire test.
+- `Agent` is a component responsible for running load test scenarios and reacting to the commands from the coordinator.
+- `Message Broker` is a communication point in the cluster.
+All network communication between Coordiantor and Agents goes via the message broker.

 ## Why do you need the cluster?

 - **The capacity of single NBomber node is no longer enough** to create a relevant load, and you want to run load test scenarios on multiple nodes.